casper-ecosystem/cep18/docs/4-tests.md

 The following section reviews the [GitHub testing folder](https://github.com/casper-ecosystem/cep18/tree/master/tests), which creates a testing framework for the Casper [Fungible Token](https://github.com/casper-ecosystem/cep18) project.
 You can find more details about testing Casper contracts [here](https://docs.casper.network/developers/writing-onchain-code/testing-contracts/).

-The following is an example of a complete test:
+The following is an example of a complete test expecting a failed transfer:

 ```rust
 #[should_panic(expected = "ApiError::User(65534) [131070]")]